psoloway/puppetlabs-tomcat/README.md

 #####`service_name`

-*Required if use_init is true.* Specifies the name of the Tomcat service.
+*Required if `use_init` is set to 'true'.* Specifies the name of the Tomcat service.
 Valid options: a string.

 #####`start_command`